-Philosophy and culture to support demanding academics and high expectations for all students Component IB standards and practices Teachers, administrators, students and parents are invested in the school culture, which promotes high expectations and academically challenging curriculums for all of its students.
-The school's educational beliefs and values reflect IB philosophy (Standard A).
-The school's leadership and administrative structures ensure the implementation of the IB programme(s) (Standard B1).
+Dhilesenhusenel sulture to summart al a mana dinana a a al anai an anal la inda anno a stati a na ƙay a II atu al anta 👘 Philosophy and culture to support demanding academics and high expectations for all students

+Component 2020 IB standards and practices Teachers, administrators, students and parents are invested in the school culture, which promotes high expectations and academically challenging curriculums for all of its students.
+The school community fosters internationally minded people who embody all attributes of the IB learner profile.
+(Purpose 3) The school builds relationships with the wider community that are a source of wisdom and expertise to strengthen the implementation of its IB programme(s).
+(Student support 5)